samuel-garmany/vscode-docs/remote/advancedcontainers/docker-options.md

 userns = "keep-id"
 ```

-After that you will need to add the following to your `devcontainer.json` to prevent Podman from attempting to create directories in `root`
+After that you will need to restart Podman add the following to your `devcontainer.json` to prevent Podman from attempting to create directories in `root`

 ```json
 	"containerUser": "vscode"